silverstripe/silverstripe-dynamodb/README.md

 You can simulate DynamoDB locally for easier development through [DynamoDB Local](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SettingUp.html).

+You can also view the custom dynamodb job in `.github/workflows/ci.yml` which demonstrates how to setup dynamodb in a local environment.

 Set environment constants.
 Note that actual access keys and regions are ignored, they just need to be defined.